Separating facts from wishful thinking.

 Myth 4: Federal reforms are constitutional

-Could Congress offer states financial inducements to reform their own tort systems?
+Could Congress offer states financial inducements—grants—to reform their own tort systems?
 The Supreme Court currently says yes, so long as the federal inducements are not “coercive.”
-But this permissiveness flies in the face of the traditional, and perfectly sensible, rule that “What Congress may not do directly, it may not do indirectly.”
+But this permissiveness, too, flies in the face of the doctrine of enumerated powers.
+If Congress lacks power to do X directly, the basic presumption must be that it also lacks jurisdiction to do X indirectly.

 As a practical matter, regardless of how direct or indirect, or how narrow or broad, the proposed federal intervention, it’s going to be opposed on principle by numerous legal experts and thinkers, and on policy grounds by the states.
 And the number of congressional opponents is large and growing.